...

 List the resources that you need and ensure that the venue can accommodate your requirements.
 You will need to arrange for your electronic, lighting, or sound system to be available at the meeting should the venue not have them.

-Lastly, ensure that there is plenty of time to have the discussions, presentations, or activities so that you don’t run out of time.
+Lastly, ensure that there is plenty of time to have discussions, presentations, or activities so that you don’t run out of time.
 Calculate the amount of time needed for your meeting and send it in your invitation.

 List your objectives for the meeting.
 Your objectives are in the form of topics to be discussed, activities,, or presentations to be done.
 Your objectives will depend on your meeting purpose.
 Write your objectives in point form and send them to invitees as part of your meeting agenda.
-Meetings such as company announcements, HR onboarding, training sessions and the like do not require you to send an agenda ahead of the meeting.
+Meetings such as company announcements, HR onboarding, training sessions, and the like do not require you to send an agenda ahead of the meeting.

 Your desired outcomes are the goals of the meeting.
 You may have one or more outcomes that you want from the meeting.
 List them and use them to guide the conversations and activities towards them.
 You may also include the desired outcomes in your agenda to provide information to your attendees.